TheThingsIndustries/lorawan-stack-docs/doc/content/getting-started/aws/ecs/deployment/_index.md

 As with the other templates, this one also asks for the re-used parameters from the [Prerequisites]({{< relref "../prerequisites" >}}).
 Next to these parameters, this template has some notable parameters:

 - **Domain** and **Identity Server Domain** are the `domain` from earlier.
 In multi-tenant deployments, tenants will use `[tenant-id].[domain]` to access the cluster.
 - The **Default Tenant ID** is the tenant ID of the only tenant in single-tenant deployments, or the optional default tenant ID in multi-tenant deployments.
+Please note that the stack does not automatically create the default tenant.
+See [Database Operations]({{< ref "/getting-started/aws/ecs/database-operations" >}}) for instructions how to do this manually.

 For the other parameters, see the descriptions and the [Configuration reference]({{< ref "/reference/configuration" >}}).